Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Bayesian parameter estimation setup

 acts as an overall normalization constant.
 Under the Gaussian-noise assumption, the likelihood takes the standard form

 where the inner product is defined by \cite{Finn:1992wt}

 with $\tilde h(f)$ the Fourier-domain waveform and $S_n(f)$ the one-sided noise \ac{PSD}.

 The source modeling differs between the ground- and space-based analyses.
 For the ground-based analysis, we use the frequency-domain waveform model \texttt{IMRPhenomXPHM} \cite{Pratten2021} for both signal injection and recovery.
 This model describes quasi-circular, precessing binary black holes and includes higher-order multipoles.
 Since the binaries considered here are expected to be effectively circular by the time they enter the ground-based band, we neglect orbital eccentricity in the ground analysis.
-We also omit the dipole-radiation parameter $b$ there, as the late inspiral observed on the ground is not expected to retain an appreciable dipole contribution in the scenario considered here.
+We also omit the dipole-radiation parameter $b$ in the ground-based analysis.
+Although leading dipole-like phase corrections can be incorporated in simpler quasi-circular inspiral waveforms, a consistent implementation in the precessing, higher-mode \texttt{IMRPhenomXPHM} model used here is nontrivial and beyond the scope of this work.
+The ground-based analysis is used mainly to provide informed priors on the shared source parameters for the space-based inference, where the low-frequency inspiral carries the primary sensitivity to $b$.
 In addition, for consistency with the non-spinning \texttt{EccentricFD} waveform adopted in the space-based analysis, we neglect component spins throughout.
 The ground-based parameter set is therefore taken to be

 where $q\equiv m_1/m_2\geq 1$ is the mass ratio, $(\alpha,\delta)$ are the right ascension and declination in equatorial coordinates, $\iota$ is the inclination angle, and $\psi$ is the polarization angle.
 For the space-based analysis, we extend the parameter set by including the reference eccentricity and the dipole-radiation parameter, and we adopt ecliptic sky coordinates.
 Therefore, we have